cgao3/cgao3-old.github.io/index.md

 ### Research
-I have a wide interest in all aspects of Artificial Intelligence and Operations Research.
+I have a wide interest in various aspects of Artificial Intelligence and Operations Research.
 I am currently a part-time research intern at [Borealis AI](https://www.borealisai.com/en/) at Edmonton.

 ### [WHY the game of Hex](./WhyHex.md)